 We’ve put together a handy and easy-to-follow list of decorating tips for your home:

-Get the tools ready
+Get the right tools for the job

 1. Colour choices

-2. Paint choices
+2. Paint amounts

 4. Ceiling and wall preparation

 - Make sure all your walls are dry, smooth, dust-free and clean before you start.
-To clean them simply use a detergent, warm water and a sponge.
-Then, use clean water to rinse.

 - Fill in blemishes and remove any blisters on new plaster.

 - For ceilings it’s best to use a lightweight filler.